Farming and Agribusiness are back in vogue!

 After the creation of working frameworks of agreed trading parameters, farmers in Ghana are understanding that all these should mimic and mirror how things are done in other countries within the international trading community as well.

 The conversation moves along much more smoothly when responses are filled with “oh yes that’s how we also do it in our country”.
 Cashew farmers in Ghana are starting to accept the need to adopt harmonisation at a faster pace, in an effort to match the high sales and production levels in neighbouring countries like the Ivory Coast, where a lot of the action happens.
 Harmonisation also helps local markets to easily pick up best industry practices from the best-competing markets.

 So, a corporate language is created and understood by all stakeholders in the Ghanaian agricultural sector, home and abroad, through Standardisation.
 That corporate language needs to mimic that which is spoken by others in the same trade in other countries, and this is done by way of Harmonisation.

 What next… WE KEEP IT SIMPLE!

 Simplification is where we eliminate useless bureaucracy and duplication of procedures from the trading processes.
-Any and all unnecessary elements that doesn’t add value, but stifles momentum and ease of flow will hinder our Trade Facilitation efforts.
+Any and all unnecessary elements that don’t add value, but stifle momentum and ease of flow will hinder our Trade Facilitation efforts.

 They don’t just demand my trustworthiness.
 They expect it from the government, from the importers, and from you reading this as a stakeholder in Ghana’s agricultural sector.
 When they have access to the right information and data, aid and other enabling elements, it emboldens their steps to reach much higher than they would have.